philkroos/tinkervision/README.md

 - `./main.py <uid> colormotion`

 # Note
-The library searches for loadable modules in two paths:
+The library searches for loadable modules in two (currently fixed) paths:
-1. `/usr/local/lib/tinkervision`
+1. `/usr/lib/tinkervision`
-2. A custom path, which is currently fixed to `/tmp/lib/tinkervision` for testing.
+2. A custom path, which is currently set to `/tmp/lib/tinkervision` for testing.

 This means that modules that are installed to the second path won't be available after reboot and have to be reinstalled.